Cooling Tech at 2022 Qatar World Cup stadiums comes in for high praise at the AFC Champions League! | Goal.com

 "The stadiums are modern and unlike any we've seen elsewhere (especially the cooling technology).
 The infrastructure is well developed and I believe the country is ready to host the FIFA World Cup in 2022," he said at a press conference after Shabab Al Ahli's 0-0 draw against Pakhtakor at the Al Janoub stadium.

-It must be noted that South Korean attacking midfielder Nam Tae-Hee had also earlier told Goal about the impressive facilities at the 2022 World Cup stadiums and praised the cooling technology.
+It must be noted that South Korean attacking midfielder Nam Tae-Hee, who plays for Al Sadd SC in the AFC Champions League, had also earlier told Goal about the impressive facilities at the 2022 World Cup stadiums and praised the cooling technology.

 "It has been an amazing experience to play in all three completed World Cup stadiums.
 Especially the pitches and the air-conditioning were very good," he told Goal.